In this modern, credit-orientated world we live in, your credit score can make it much easier or harder to achieve financial freedom.

 When used responsibly, credit is a powerful tool for buying a home, financing a car, funding home improvements or consolidating existing debts.
 It can also help you start a business or act as a safety net in case of an emergency.

 Credit cards are a fast way to build credit.
-Many credit cards offer perks, such as cashback and rewards points, which can be beneficial provided you can repay the balance quickly.
+Many Canadians use credit cards for perks. with 58% of credit card users using them to receive discounts, loyalty points and rewards points.
+This can be beneficial, provided you can repay the balance quickly.

 Owning a home is the dream of many, and can be an important asset in retirement.
 A solid credit score is key to securing a mortgage.